corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/get-started.md

 ## Developer Preview 1 vs Developer Preview 2

 Developer Preview 1 was effectively a taster for the Corda 5 API.
-It was however, mostly based on Corda 4 under the hood.
+It was, however, mostly based on Corda 4 under the hood.
 Developer Preview 2 is the real deal, based entirely on the new Corda 5 code base with possibly material differences in the API.
 As a result, code written for Developer Preview 1 is unlikely to work with Developer Preview 2 without modification.
-You can not use any artefacts released from Developer Preview 1 for Developer Preview 2.
+You cannot use any artefacts released from Developer Preview 1 for Developer Preview 2.

 ## Corda 4 vs Corda 5